illegalbyte/nicetweets/README.md

 ## BUGS AND FUTURE FEATURES

 - [X] New topics will cause a DJANGO ERROR when queried if the twitter API call has not yet logged any tweets for the topic
-- [ ] Use Asyncio instead of direct threading
 - [ ] ensure objects exist before performing pandas operations in views.py
 - [ ] Add /positivetimeline where only tweets with sentiment > 0.5 are displayed
 - [ ] before progressing past index page, ensure the twitter api has returned 200 status code